Rice Crispies Treats - Easy

 Rice Crispies Treats are so awesome that youngerSon had me make a gigantic Treat as his bar mitzvah cake.
-I decorated it with his rock-climbing theme (the climber on the right is worthy of
+I decorated it with his rock-climbing theme.

 You can use large marshmallows to make Treats, but mini-marshmallows melt faster (more surface area exposed to heat.
 I listened in class, kiddies!)